Sharing Information and Data

 If you know you will be exchanging proprietary or protected information that is related to or might directly result in a sponsored program; you will need to prepare an eGC1 following the NAA eGC1 Instructions.

-Using UW approved templates can speed up review of your request.
+Using UW approved templates can speed up the review of your request.

 When a mutual NDA is needed and the sponsor is willing to accept the UW Approved Mutual NDA Template AS IS: